 Job Portal Classification

-Once EEOC is on, to publish any new jobs, you must supply a EEOC Job Classification on the Publish Side-Bar before being able to show the job on your portal.
-This helps for reporting metrics.
+Once EEOC is on you have the option to add an EEOC Job Classification when publishing.
+This can help with EEOC reporting.
 The Job Classifications are based on the following list: EEO-1 Job Classification Guide

 Upon successfully applying for a position on the portal, applicants will be presented with the EEOC (and if enabled, OFCCP and VEVRAA) survey(s).